Thinking About Getting Pregnant?

 Read the labels on breakfast cereals as serving sizes vary considerably.

 Eat 4 or more servings daily.
 Dairy products contain significant amounts of calcium.
 You need 1000 mg of calcium daily (more if you are teen mother).
-Many dieticians recommend low fat milk to avoid excessive weight gain, but some feel that the fat soluble vitamins found in cream are worth the extra calories.
+Many dietitians recommend low fat milk to avoid excessive weight gain, but some feel that the fat soluble vitamins found in cream are worth the extra calories.

 Avoid soft cheeses such as Brie, blue cheeses, and Queso blanco unless the label clearly states that they were made with pasteurized milk.
 Cheeses made with unpasteurized milk or stored improperly can be a source of food-borne illness.